+View of the village looking south east.

+1. The defining characteristic of the village is the presence of open countryside and farmland found right at its centre, separating hamlet from hamlet.

+The hamlets have no formal status or agreed boundaries but they are geographically separate.
+For the purposes of the VDS each includes all the properties in and around the four areas indicated on the map on page 20.

-- 1. The defining characteristic of the village is the presence of open countryside and farmland found right at its centre, separating hamlet from hamlet. - 2.
-In line with its settlement pattern Braishfield has no defined central focus, such as a village green.
-However there is a historic core, centred around the church which has spread out during the 19th century along surrounding roads. - 3.
-The area between the two churches and the social club contains many of the village amenities: churches, school, village hall and shop, social club, the Wheatsheaf public house, recreation ground, playground,
+2. In line with its settlement pattern, Braishfield with 12 farms and associated dwellings in the locality had no defined central focus, such as a village green.
+However, there are several houses from the 16th and 17th centuries in what is now the central core of the village which predate the church, the arrival of which in the 19th century was the catalyst for further localised growth.

+3. The area between the two churches and the social club contains many of the village amenities: churches, school, village hall and shop, social club, the Wheatsheaf public house, recreation ground, playground, war memorial and village pond.
+This area is generally, and locally, referred to as the centre.

-- war memorial and Village pond.
-This area is generally, and locally, referred to as the centre. - 4.
-Most of the buildings in this area line the roads.
+4. Most of the buildings in this area line the roads.
 Although there has been some backland development, where houses have been built in some older and larger gardens, there are very few big groupings of houses.
-There are several important trees here, and the row of lime trees planted in 1935 to commemorate the George V's silver jubilee. - 5.
-Even within this central area there is a farm (Elm Grove).
+There are several important trees here, and the row of lime trees planted in 1935 to commemorate the George V's silver jubilee.
+5. Even within this central area there is a farm (Elm Grove).
 Its fields along Braishfield Road and along both sides of Dummers Road bring farmland into the heart of the village.

-- Other important open spaces near the centre include the paddock by All Saints, the land north of the allotments, the recreation ground the fields to the west of Braishfield Road and north of Newport lane, and the fields next to and opposite the Wheatsheaf. - 6.
-These open spaces and the trees are highly valued by residents and ensure that the rural nature of the village is protected.
-They provide a mixed landscape with wildlife corridors ,hedges providing sanctuary for a large variety of creatures and small mammals.
+Other important open spaces near the centre include the paddock by All Saints, the land north of the allotments the recreation ground the fields to the west of Braishfield Road and north of Newport Lane, and the fields next to and opposite the Wheatsheaf.

+6. These open spaces and the trees are highly valued by residents and ensure that the rural nature of the village is protected.
+They provide a mixed landscape with wildlife corridors, hedges providing sanctuary for a large variety of creatures and smaller mammals including bats.